Trustworthy Representation Learning via Information Funnels and Bottlenecks: Introduction

-In this work, we investigate a family of information FUNnels and bottleneCK (FUNCK) objectives and propose a new member: the Conditional Privacy Funnel with Side-Information (CPFSI, Section~\ref{sec:CPFSI}), a model that aims to create a faithful and invariant representation of the input and also achieves good predictive performance on a designated downstream task.\footnote{Unlike differential privacy~\cite{dwork2006calibrating}, we do not claim that our method provides any strict privacy guarantee for data publishing.
-We are simply borrowing the terminology from~\cite{makhdoumi2014information,rodriguez2021variational} where privacy loss is understood as the adversary's ability to predict a sensitive attribute from the published representations $\z$.} Concretely, CPFSI encodes the input covariates $\x$ to a learned representation $\z$, which is approximately independent of a sensitive attribute $\s$, but allows reconstructing $\x$ and predicting the target variable $\y$.
+In this work, we investigate a family of information funnel --- and bottleneck --- objectives and propose a novel member: the Conditional Privacy Funnel with Side-Information (CPFSI, Section~\ref{sec:CPFSI}).
+This model aims to produce private/fair representations that are faithful to the input and ensure robust predictive performance on a designated downstream task.
+Concretely, CPFSI encodes the input covariates $\x$ to a learned representation $\z$, which is approximately independent of a sensitive attribute $\s$, but allows reconstructing $\x$ and predicting the target variable $\y$.

-Our approach extends existing work in unsupervised representation learning from information-theoretic objectives by allowing to use any side-information about the downstream task.
-Therefore, CPFSI is amenable to weak supervision, which we illustrate with experiments in the semi-supervised setting, where only a small amount of labeled data per class is available.
-This aspect has been motivated by the fact that it is fundamentally difficult to learn meaningful representations without some sort of supervision, as shown in~\cite{locatello2019challenging,locatello2020disentangling}.
+Unlike previous work~\citep{makhdoumi2014information, rodriguez2021variational}, CPFSI does not focus solely on creating representations that remain useful for unspecified downstream tasks.
+Instead, our approach builds upon the existing work in information-theoretic objectives for unsupervised representation learning, and uses side-information about a task.
+This new feature is useful to adapt our method to weak-supervision and is illustrated with experiments in the semi-supervised setting, where only a small amount of labeled data per class is available.
+This was motivated by the fundamental difficulty in learning meaningful representations without some sort of supervision, as shown in~\citep{locatello2019challenging,locatello2020disentangling}.

+The CPFSI is a missing link in the family of objectives described in Section~\ref{sec:relatedwork}.
+In particular, we extend previous work by providing more detailed results and characterizing empirically the entire family of information-theoretic objectives in terms of representation's fairness and privacy, and fair classification in fully and semi-supervised settings.
+In this work, the experiments are mainly aimed to extend the existing literature by painting a clearer picture about the trade-offs involved with these methods and their real-world practicality for small amounts of tabular data.